Ipmake/NevuForPlex/README.md

 ## Description

 Nevu is a complete redesign of Plex's UI using the Plex media server's API.
 It comes with its own web server.
-As the keen eye may notice, the UI is heavily inspired by Netflix's UI.
 It is currently only developed for desktops and laptops.
 It is not optimized for mobile or TV use.

 Nevu currently supports Movie and TV Show libraries.
 You can also play media via the interface.